cchitsiang/awesome-stars/topics.md

 ## go

-- [jmorganca/ollama](https://github.com/jmorganca/ollama) - Get up and running with large language models locally
+- [jmorganca/ollama](https://github.com/jmorganca/ollama) - Get up and running with Llama 2 and other large language models locally
 - [minamijoyo/tfmigrate](https://github.com/minamijoyo/tfmigrate) - A Terraform state migration tool for GitOps
 - [mehdihadeli/Go-MediatR](https://github.com/mehdihadeli/Go-MediatR) - A library for handling mediator pattern and simplified CQRS pattern within an event driven architecture. inspired by csharp MediatR library.
 - [tierrun/tier](https://github.com/tierrun/tier) - The easiest way to add pricing to your SaaS.
 Get billing over with.
 - [terrastruct/d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.
 - [nitrictech/nitric](https://github.com/nitrictech/nitric) - Nitric is a framework for cloud-native apps and infrastructure from code.
 It takes care of infrastructure and config without limiting your language or cloud, so you can spend your time writing applica
 - [mehdihadeli/go-ecommerce-microservices](https://github.com/mehdihadeli/go-ecommerce-microservices) - 🧺 A practical store microservices, built with golang, domain-driven design, cqrs, event sourcing, vertical slice architecture, event-driven architecture, and the latest technologies.
+- [answerdev/answer](https://github.com/answerdev/answer) - A Q&A platform software for teams at any scales.
+Whether it’s a community forum, help center, or knowledge management platform, you can always count on Answer.
 - [wailsapp/wails](https://github.com/wailsapp/wails) - Create beautiful applications using Go
 - [wundergraph/wundergraph](https://github.com/wundergraph/wundergraph) - WunderGraph is a Backend for Frontend Framework to optimize frontend, fullstack and backend developer workflows through API Composition.
 - [teamhanko/hanko](https://github.com/teamhanko/hanko) - Authentication and user management for the passkey era.